azurecitadel/azurecitadel.github.io/workshops/terraform/lab5.md

 If you are only working within one subscription then an easy production alternative to using service principals is to use the new Terraform VM offering on the marketplace.

 This is ideal for customers who want to use a single Terraform instance across multiple team members, multiple automation scenarios and shared environments.
+It also provides a linux VM in the subscription that can be used for other admin purposes.

 Rather than using CLI 2.0 or Service Principals for the authentication, it uses the third possible authentication method, [Managed Service Identity](https://docs.microsoft.com/en-us/azure/active-directory/managed-service-identity/overview).
 With MSI the whole Terraform service is effectively authorised for access to a subscription.